wagerfield/vue-fela/readme.md

 As a third option you can use the `mapStyles` helper.

-This helper works in _exactly the same way_ as `mapRules`, but rather than returning an object map of computed functions, it returns a single computed function.
+This helper works in _exactly the same way_ as `mapRules`, but rather than returning an object map of computed prop functions, it returns a single computed function.

 The computed function returned from the `mapStyles` helper will then return an object map of class names that are the result of rendering your `rules`.